IHE/RAD.IMR/input/pagecontent/RAD-Y1.md

 Once the bundle is validated, the Receiver shall store the report and all associated resources.

-A Receiver is permitted to coerce resource values that violate IMR requirements.
+A Receiver is permitted to coerce non-compliant values in the FHIR Bundle Resource.

 The Receiver shall be able to retrieve the hosted rendered report(s) in DiagnosticReport.presentedForm.url and embed them in the corresponding DiagnosticReport.presentedForm.data.